 Who I Am:

 I am a 5th year doctoral candidate in the School of Information at the University of Michigan, Ann Arbor.
 I hold a MS in Economics and a BE in Electronics Engineering with prior experience in education research and data analytics.
-I work at the intersection of HCI, institutional analysis, and development studies, and am advised by Prof. Joyojeet Pal.
+I work at the intersection of development studies and technology and am advised by Prof. Joyojeet Pal.

 Amongst other stuff, I love the following in no specific order - science, computer games, Doctor Who, mythology, cataloguing music, Carl Sagan, evolution, technology, dragons, Wong Kar-Wai, football, and Douglas Adams.